-Paul M. Tellier, was born in 1939 in Joliette, Quebec.
+Paul M. Tellier was born in May of 1939 in Joliette, Quebec.
 Tellier earned degrees from the Universities of Oxford and Ottawa, sitting for the bar after graduating from the latter with a law degree.
-He rose through the Canadian civil service to the rank of Deputy Minister of Indian Affairs in 1979 and then Deputy Minister of Energy, Mines and Resources in 1982.
+He rose through the Canadian civil service to the rank of Deputy Minister of Indian Affairs in 1979 and then Deputy Minister of Energy, Mines, and Resources in 1982.
 In 1985, he became the top-ranking Canadian civil servant when he took up the appointment of Clerk of the Privy Council and Secretary to the Cabinet.
-After seven years in this position he became President and Chief Executive Officer of the Montreal-based Canadian National Railway (CN).
+After seven years in this position, he became President and Chief Executive Officer of the Montreal-based Canadian National Railway (CN).

 In the same year that he began the process of reducing the payroll, Tellier engineered the purchase of the Illinois Central Railroad to gain direct access to the United States market south of Chicago.
 The two railroads officially merged in 1999, and two years later, CN purchased the Wisconsin Central Railway to gain access to the upper Midwest.
 Tellier’s business plan of selected expansion and reductions in force allowed the Canadian National to turn a profit and enabled him to move on, which he did in December 2002.